Phoenix Fire Department Regional Dispatch Center: 911 dialing process

 When a person dials 911 within the Phoenix metropolitan area, the call initially gets connected to their city's police dispatch center.
 If the police dispatcher determines that the call is a fire department matter, the call gets transferred to the Phoenix Regional Dispatch Center.
 If fire services are needed, the PFDRDC dispatcher will dispatch the closest available fire and medical crews to the caller's location, regardless of department or city boundaries.
 This style of dispatching is available due to a partnership between neighboring agencies known as the Regional Automatic Aid System.

 The Phoenix Regional Dispatch Center is run 24/7 by a Battalion Chief, a shift supervisor, a lead dispatcher, and dispatchers who are cross-trained in positions within the dispatch center.

 Dispatchers are able to send assignments out to fire and medical crews using a Computer Aided Dispatch (CAD) system installed in each unit vehicle.
 The CAD is equipped with GPS software that allows dispatchers to send the closest units to incidents and advise callers of how far out help is from their location.

 Regional automatic aid system

 An initial automatic aid agreement was agreed upon by the Phoenix, Glendale, and Tempe fire departments in 1979.
 Since then, that partnership has extended to over two dozen fire departments within the Phoenix metropolitan area.
 As a result, citizens calling for help will have the closest available fire crews responding regardless of jurisdiction.

 Departments participating in this system are required to have similar capabilities, equipment, training, and procedures in order to provide effective service when responding alongside one another.

 Participating agencies

-As of 2025, there are over two dozen agencies participating in the Automatic Regional Aid system and getting dispatched by the Phoenix Regional Dispatch Center.
+As of 2025, there are over two dozen agencies participating in the Automatic Regional Aid system and receiving dispatches from the Phoenix Regional Dispatch Center.
 This is not an exhaustive list: